qrkourier/qrkourier.github.io/content/tech/leaving-gphotos.md

-Title: How I Moved All My Videos Out of Google Photos
+Title: How I Reclaimed Storage Space in Google Photos By Moving All My Videos
 Tags: python, backup, rclone
-Icon:
+Icon: fas fa-video-slash

 There's no easy way to find and delete a particular file or type of file in Google Photos, and there's no way to bulk delete with a tool or even the API.
-Here's a simple tool chain that answered my need to move all videos out.
+Here's a simple tool chain that answered my need to move all videos out to reclaim storage space.

 [TOC]